reseval/reseval/README.md

     --heroku_api_key <heroku_api_key>
 ```

- API keys are saved in `.keys`.
+ API keys are saved in `reseval.CACHE / '.keys'`.
 The `.keys` file is used to set local environment variables and is not pushed to GitHub or uploaded to any remote storage.

  Arguments for the following command-line interfaces are as follows.